Learn the difference between hiring exempt and nonexempt employees.

 - Exempt administrative duties: The employee performs support operations for significant matters that require the use of discretion and judgment.

 - Exempt executive duties: The employee supervises two or more other employees as a regular part of their job.

 "To be considered exempt, an employee must meet the requirements of all three tests," said Gerlick.
 "However, the application of these tests is often complicated, and a business owner should consult with their legal advisor to determine specific applicability to a specific job function."
-[Read related article: The Importance of Completing an FLSA Compliance Self-Audit]

 Pros and cons of exempt employees

-Although the employee classification of "exempt" may seem ideal for some employers, that is not case for everyone.
+Although the employee classification of "exempt" may seem ideal for some employers, that is not the case for everyone.
 There are many benefits and drawbacks to hiring (and working as) an exempt employee.

 For the employer

 Since exempt employees cannot earn overtime pay, Gerlick said that the primary benefit of hiring an exempt employee is the ability to demand a certain level of performance or output while maintaining a fixed budget.
-However, he warned that exempt employees typically cost more than their nonexempt counterparts, largely due to the expectation that they will use discretion and judgment in executing their duties.
+However, Gerlick warned that exempt employees typically cost more than their nonexempt counterparts, largely due to the expectation that they will use discretion and judgment in executing their duties.

 For the employee

 Cairns said the primary benefits of exempt employees include paycheck stability, eligibility for benefits, and standard business hours.
 However, employees with exempt status generally have less-flexible work schedules than nonexempt employees, and they can't be paid overtime, even if they work more than 40 hours a week.